Hurtak/hello/README.md

   - Text component?
 - hotkeys (esc) do not work when input is focused
   - https://github.com/JohannesKlauss/react-hotkeys-hook/issues/127
-- release on reddit
 - when settings has focus, show it on minimalist view
-- hotkeys to toggle calendar/time
-  - write about it in settings
 - show changelog somewhere in menu
 - show location and links somewhere else and somewhere more visible accessible?
   - main reasoning: you will use the settings once at the beginning, then you will only look what is on the picture etc